failmap/server/documentation/hosting.md

 With that said please follow these instructions to get a Failmap instance up and running:

 1. Bring the server up and follow the basic OS (Ubuntu/Debian) installation procedure (if it is not already installed).
-Configure basic settings (language, keyboard, user) as seen fit and give it a hostname you like.
-It can be anything you want, but using the frontend hostname (`example.com`) as server hostname is not advised.
+Configure basic settings (language, keyboard, user) as seen fit and give it a hostname you like (it does not have to match the DNS A record used for the website).

 1. Log in to the server via SSH or VM terminal as `root` user.
 Or as normal user and sudo to root `sudo su -`.